Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

 Jets trade DT Sheldon Richardson to the Seahawks for WR Jermaine Kearse and a conditional second-round pick

-The Seahawks get the most out of high-maintenance defenders like Richardson (pictured), whereas the Jets allow them let their freak flags fly, play them out of position for no apparent reason, then sour on them when they become incorrigible.
+The Seahawks get the most out of high-maintenance defenders like Richardson (pictured), whereas the Jets allow them to let their freak flags fly, play them out of position for no apparent reason, then sour on them when they become incorrigible.

 In return, the Jets give a second rick pick (woo-hoo!) to the front office that drafted Christian Hackenberg in the second round (d'oh!).
 Kearse is a great blocker for a wide receiver, which is exactly like being a blind date with a great personality.

-Steelers trade WR Sammie Coates and spare change to the Browns for a sixth-round pick.
+Steelers trade WR Sammie Coates and spare change to the Browns for a sixth-round pick

 Coates is a one-dimensional run far/jump high player, but the Browns need all the dimensions they can get.
 This is the first evidence that the Browns plan to play football on Sundays instead of standing in the middle of the field bragging about their cap space.